klazarsk/sudo-ninja/README.md

 This file

-# sudo-chopper
+# sudo-katana

 Not this file.

 Chops, slices, dices, splits, and reassembles sudoer files, and flattens multiline sudoer rules.

-# sudo-scalpel
+# sudo-taijutsu.sh

 Also not this file. ;)

 Seeks, relocates, destroys.

+# sudo-choho.sh

+Named for the Ninja art of chōhō, or espionage.

+Sudo espionage!
+Analyze, report on, and dink around with sudoer files.
+Do nifty stuff like count how many times a user appears in the sudoers file!

+..and you guessed it.
+Also not this README.md file.

 # Current Status: